andy42/co.uk.genesisengineers.kitchen-sink/README.md

 click add/plus syimble
 select aplication

-for "co.uk.genesisengineers.Main class" pick main from kitchen-sink for "use classpath of module" pick kitchen-sink_main
+for "co.uk.genesisengineers.kitchenSink.Main class" pick main from kitchen-sink for "use classpath of module" pick kitchen-sink_main